flint-xf-fan/Byzantine-Federated-RL/README.md

 - tqdm
 - sklearn
 - matplotlib
-- OpenAI Gym 0.24.3 (tested on 4/10/2022; there were quite some changes in newer versions of gym)
+- :warning:OpenAI Gym 0.24.1 (tested on 4/10/2022; there were quite some changes in newer versions of gym)
 - Box2d [for running experiments on LunarLander environment]
 - mujoco150
 - mujoco-py 1.50.1.68 [for running experiments on HalfCheetah environment]